Our Team

 Legal Expert & Social Media Content Creator

-Silvina Pezzetta is an Argentine CONICET researcher in Animal Law and Ethics.
-She has been working on animal rights legal theory and animal ethics for the last 10 years, while also participating as an Amicus curiae in relevant national and international court cases.
 She has taught animal ethics at the Law School of Buenos Aires University (Argentina).
-She won a Culture & Animals Foundation Grant in 2020 and the Tiny Beam Foundation Fellowship in 2021.
+She won a Culture & Animals Foundation grant in 2020 and a Tiny Beam Fund Fellowship in 2021.
 She was a visiting scholar at the Max Planck Institute for Comparative Law and International Public Law (Heidelberg, Germany) in 2019 and 2023.
-She was a Visiting Fellow at the ALPP Harvard Law School during the academic year 2023-2024.
+She was a Visiting Fellow at Harvard Law School’s Animal Law & Policy Program during the academic year 2023-2024.

 Shreya Upadhyaya